BGarciaD/Learning-laravel5.5/readme.md

     <h5>Listing</h5>
     <ul>
         <li>$users = DB::table('users')->get() => Changing the static list of users for a dynamic list of users obtained from the DB </li>
+        <li>$users->name => Changed the way to display the name of the users</li>
+        <li>$users = User::all(); => We can also use Eloquent to get all the users.
+ALso if we use Eloquent and we then try to display the objects like $user in the view we wouldn't get an error because If we try to display something like a string but it's not a String Eloquent tries to convert it to a string</li>
     </ul>

 </div>